 Best practices encourage screening new moms early on to more quickly identify those with postpartum depression or anxiety symptoms.
 In fact, many pediatrician offices, including Children's primary care, incorporate postpartum depression screening into the early infant appointments.
 However, moms with babies in the NICU don't take them to those first pediatrician visits as the baby is still in the hospital and therefore moms may not be screened.
 Children's NICU and mental and behavioral health experts instituted postpartum depression screening in the NICU to better identify moms in need of additional support.
-Our formal data collection is in the early phases, but a preliminary look over the last three months indicates that 27 percent of mothers with babies in Children's NICU screened positive for depression and 24 percent of these mothers screened positive for anxiety.
-Importantly, moms who screen positive are able to be seen by a psychologist and referred to outpatient therapy in the community.
+Over the last three years, data indicates that 27 percent of mothers with babies in Children's NICU screened positive for depression and 24 percent of these mothers screened positive for anxiety.
+Importantly, those moms who screen positive are able to be seen by a psychologist and referred to outpatient therapy in the community.